GO-Robot-FLL/Pathfinder-GUI/README.md

 # Welcome to Pathfinder-GUI!

-> User-friendly GUI where you can define paths on the playing map and convert them into code for your Robot.
+> GUI where you can plan paths on the playing map and convert them into code for your robot.

 We developed this solution for the [**First Lego League**](https://www.first-lego-league.org/de/) competition in order to accelerate our testing process.
 We hope that this tool will help you as well.